LIT-Protocol/lit-js-sdk/api_docs.md

 ### Parameters

-*   `params` **[Object][79]**
+*   `params` **[Object][83]**

-    *   `params.authSig` **[Object][79]** The authSig of the user.
+    *   `params.authSig` **[Object][83]** The authSig of the user.
 Returned via the checkAndSignAuthMessage function
-    *   `params.accessControlConditions` **[Array][83]<[AccessControlCondition][85]>** The array of access control conditions to under which the content can be decrypted
+    *   `params.accessControlConditions` **[Array][87]<[AccessControlCondition][89]>** The array of access control conditions to under which the content can be decrypted
-    *   `params.chain` **[string][80]** The chain name of the chain that this contract is deployed on.
+    *   `params.chain` **[string][84]** The chain name of the chain that this contract is deployed on.
 See LIT_CHAINS for currently supported chains.
     *   `params.file` **File** The file you wish to encrypt
-    *   `params.litNodeClient` **[LitNodeClient][90]** An instance of LitNodeClient that is already connected
+    *   `params.litNodeClient` **[LitNodeClient][94]** An instance of LitNodeClient that is already connected
-    *   `params.readme` **[string][80]** An optional readme text that will be inserted into readme.txt in the final zip file.
+    *   `params.readme` **[string][84]** An optional readme text that will be inserted into readme.txt in the final zip file.
 This is useful in case someone comes across this zip file and wants to know how to decrypt it.
 This file could contain instructions and a URL to use to decrypt the file.

-Returns **[Object][79]** An object with 3 keys: zipBlob, encryptedSymmetricKey, and symmetricKey.  zipBlob is a zip file that contains an encrypted file and the metadata needed to decrypt it via the Lit network.  encryptedSymmetricKey is the symmetric key needed to decrypt the content, encrypted with the Lit network public key.
+Returns **[Promise][93]<[Object][83]>** A promise containing an object with 3 keys: zipBlob, encryptedSymmetricKey, and symmetricKey.  zipBlob is a zip file that contains an encrypted file and the metadata needed to decrypt it via the Lit network.  encryptedSymmetricKey is the symmetric key needed to decrypt the content, encrypted with the Lit network public key.
 You may wish to store encryptedSymmetricKey in your own database to support quicker re-encryption operations when adding additional access control conditions in the future, but this is entirely optional, and this key is already stored inside the zipBlob.  symmetricKey is the raw symmetric key used to encrypt the files.
 DO NOT STORE IT.
 It is provided in case you wish to create additional "OR" access control conditions for the same file.

 ## decryptZipFileWithMetadata